OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-27.md

 ## Proverbs 27:5

-Better is open rebuke than love that is concealed.
+Open rebuke is better than hidden love.

 ## Proverbs 27:6

-Faithful are the wounds of a friend, but the kisses of an enemy are deceitful.
+The wounds of a friend can be trusted, but the kisses of an enemy are deceitful.

 ## Proverbs 27:7